 Her basic approach to making her unique mosaic-based art has not changed much since that original installation.
 Nikki continues to focus on intricately woven shape and imagery on ceramic tile.

-Today, outside of work, Nikki spends her time with her two elementary school-aged boys, her attorney husband, and two beloved stray dogs.
+Today, outside of work, Nikki spends her time with her two teenage boys, three beloved rescue dogs and various other lovable creatures including three guinea pigs.
 She continues to constantly “play” with art as she did as a young child on the old sleeping porch.
-Whether it is creating a “Minecraft” mural on her boys’ bedroom wall or finding inspiration at the Missouri Botanical Gardens, art continues to occupies every aspect of Nikki’s life.
+Whether it is creating murals on her boys’ bedroom walls or finding inspiration at the Missouri Botanical Gardens, art continues to occupies every aspect of Nikki’s life.

 What My Clients Have to Say